-Another tricky one is the length of time it takes wounds to heal.
+Another common issue is the length of time it takes wounds to heal.
 You may notice a cut or bruise seeming very slow to go away but might attribute that to your aging.
-The older a person is, the more slowly their cells divide, making their skin more thin and easier to injure, then slower to heal.
+The older a person is, the more slowly their cells divide, making their skin thinner and easier to injure, then slower to heal.

 Easier to Notice

-There are some symptoms that stand out as extremely irregular, and thus are more likely to tip people off that there’s a problem.
+Some symptoms stand out as extremely irregular and thus are more likely to tip people off that there’s a problem.
 When people start to notice these symptoms, they’re likely to reach out to a doctor quickly, and could then find out they have diabetes.
 From there, they can get on a track to treatment.

 Unstable blood sugar levels can lead fluid to move in and out of the eye, causing the eye lens to swell and change shape and giving blurring your vision.
 Over time, high blood sugar levels can damage your blood vessels, also leading to blurred vision because of problems in the retina.

 Dehydration as a result of diabetes can also lead the eyes to become dry and uncomfortable, and in some cases can blur your vision.